algolia/instantsearch-ios/docgen/src/getting-started.md

 Here, we're telling InstantSearch to inspect all the subviews in the `ViewController`'s view.
 So what we need to do now is add the widgets to our view!

-So let's open our `Main.storyboard` and then on the Utility Tab on your right, Go to the Object Library on the bottom and then drag and drop a `Search Bar` to your view.
-Click on the `Search Bar` and then on the identity inspector, add the custom class `SearchBarWidget`.
+- Open your `Main.storyboard` file, and on the Utility Tab on your right, go to the Object Library at the bottom.
+- Drag and drop a `Search Bar` to your view.
+Click on it and then on the identity inspector, add the custom class `SearchBarWidget`.

-Now repeat the process but this time add a `Label` to the view, and then let the custom class be a `StatsLabelWidget`.
-Finally, make the width of the label bigger so that the text can clearly appear.
+- Now repeat the process but this time add a `Label` to the view, and then let the custom class be a `StatsLabelWidget`.
+- Finally, make the width of the label bigger so that the text can clearly appear.

 **Build and run your application: you now have the most basic search experience!** You should see that the results are changing on each key stroke.
 Fantastic!